Alan Munde

-Alan Munde (pronounced "mun-dee") (born November 4, 1946) is an American five-string banjo player and bluegrass musician.
+Alan Munde (born November 4, 1946) is an American banjoist and bluegrass musician.
 He was inducted into the International Bluegrass Music Hall of Fame in 2024.

 Biography

 Born in Norman, Oklahoma, Munde learned banjo from a well-regarded Oklahoman banjo player, Ed Shelton.
 He frequently played amateur gigs around the state where he first met Byron Berline at the University of Oklahoma.
 Shelton introduced Munde to three Dallas bluegrass players: Mitchell Land, Louis "Bosco" Land and Harless "Tootie" Williams.
 The four of them joined to form The Stone Mountain Boys in 1965.
 Munde moved to Kentucky in January 1969 after he had graduated from college to play with Wayne Stewart and Sam Bush in a group called Poor Richard's Almanac.

 Wayne Stewart had this idea for a group with this kid he knew in Kentucky named Sam Bush, who was probably 15.
 So I moved to Hopkinsville, Kentucky, and we formed Poor Richard's Almanac.
 Not long after, I got my draft notice, but before I left, Sam, Wayne and I made this tape, later released by Ridge Runner Records, called Poor Richard's Almanac, that was a lot of the instrumental things we were doing.
 I then went back to Oklahoma, was rejected by the Army, and worked in Norman that summer.